The Report That Changed Blogging.

 You can win with a blog acquisition strategy when you have a brilliant way to leverage your new purchases.

-You might have your own products to sell, or an email newsletter that is strategically designed to sell affiliate products, or advertisers hungry for more people to promote to.
+You might already have your own products to sell, or an email newsletter sequence that is strategically designed to sell affiliate products, or advertisers hungry for more people to promote to.
+All these things can be plugged straight into any blog or website you buy for immediate return on investment.

-These are advantages you have that allow you to LEVERAGE a new blog in ways other people can’t.
+These are advantages you have that allow you to instantly derive income from a new blog in ways other people can’t.

 Even if you just buy a blog so you get a new stream of traffic, you are doing something almost no one else does.